 - JNJ also indicated on their earnings call that although they haven’t seen any changes for their portfolio with regards to payor mix, they could potentially see an increase in Medicaid, health exchanges, and a number of uninsured patients depending on how the COVID-19 situation evolves.

 The past six months have shown the resilience of the US pharma / biotech sector and its ability to adapt quickly to a global pandemic.
-While situation is slowly improving, it appears that most of the big players in the industry were able to adapt quickly to the new normal.
-The pandemic’s impact on clinical stage companies and pipeline assets is yet to be fully understood and lot will depend on how clinical trials resume once all the restrictions are lifted.
-But on positive note, the pandemic may well have paved the way for an efficient operational approach towards marketing and physician and patient engagement.
+While the situation is slowly improving, it appears that most of the big players in the industry were able to adapt quickly to the new normal.
+The pandemic’s impact on clinical stage companies and pipeline assets is yet to be fully understood and a lot will depend on how clinical trials resume once all the restrictions are lifted.
+But on a positive note, the pandemic may well have paved the way for an efficient operational approach towards marketing and physician and patient engagement.

 Are you looking to learn more about how your competitors are dealing with this pandemic?

 Reach out to Sedulo Group’s team of highly-qualified competitive intelligence professionals, who have direct access to a network of 20,000+ industry sources across the globe with knowledge of:

 - Launch impacts (virtual launch strategies, timing, best practices)